jspecify/jspecify/docs/docs/spec.md

 `Pᵢ`:

-For every type-variable usage `V` whose [base type] is `Pᵢ`, replace `V` with the result of the following operation:
+For every type-variable usage `V` whose [base type] is `Pᵢ`, replace `V` with the output of the following operation:

--   If `V` is [null-exclusive under every parameterization] in [all worlds], then replace it with the result of [applying][applying operator] `MINUS_NULL` to `Aᵢ`.
+-   If `V` is [null-exclusive under every parameterization] in [all worlds], then replace it with the output of [applying][applying operator] `MINUS_NULL` to `Aᵢ`.

     > This is the one instance in which a rule specifically refers to the